trappaly/StressLess/README.md

 ```

 - The `docs` directory contains all markdowns, separated into `agile docs` and `dev docs`.
-- The `Living Document` file contains the requirements, user stories, and other relevant information to our project.
-- Upon updating the project, please update this README with the new directory structure.
+- Upon updating the project, please update this `README.md` with the new directory structure.
 - Add files/folders that should not be committed to git in the `.gitignore` files in the root, `backend`, or `frontend` directories as suitable.
 - NEVER commit `.env` files or any sensitive information to the repository.
-- Always document new technology and how to start things up in the README.
+- Always document new technology and how to start things up in the `README.md`.
-- Use `pnpm` instead of `npm` for commands.

 ## Tech Stack